haltu/muuri/README.md

 ### 4. Add the markup

-* Every grid must have a container element.
+* Every grid must have a container element (referred as the _grid element_ from now on).
 * Grid items must always consist of at least two elements.
 The outer element is used for positioning the item and the inner element (first direct child) is used for animating the item's visibility (show/hide methods).
 You can insert any markup you wish inside the inner item element.
+* Note that the class names in the below example are not required by Muuri at all, they're just there for example's sake.

 ```html
 <div class="grid">